 PL 105-66, Title III, § 346 (111 Stat.
 1449) authorizes the Secretary of Transportation to improve and expand the USCG's Maritime Differential GPS System (MDGPS) into a Nationwide DGPS, or NDGPS, by adding an inland segment.
-RITA coordinates this inland program and is acting chair of the NDGPS Policy and Implementation Team.
+OST-R coordinates this inland program and is acting chair of the NDGPS Policy and Implementation Team.
 Today, multiple Federal agencies, several states, and scientific organizations are cooperating to provide the combined national DGPS utility, with plans to complete NDGPS system coverage throughout the lower 48 states.

 Each NDGPS facility meets all operating parameters established to qualify a MDGPS facility for operational availability, as established by USCG.
 NDGPS was not designed to meet aviation integrity requirements.